-In addition to planned internal audits, the project team verifies environmental conformance to the requirements of this document as per the reviews in the table (Section 3.9.1 environmental inspections) and Downer's Inspections Procedure (DG-ZH-PR116.1).
+In addition to planned internal audits, the project team verifies environmental conformance to this document as per the reviews in the table in Section 3.9.1 environmental inspections and Downer's Inspections Procedure (DG-ZH-PR116.1).

 3.9.4.
 Construction phase compliance tracking